I love the jade plant and enjoy giving tips on how to grow it in gardens.

 Some common varieties of the “true” jade plant family C. ovata include:

 - Tricolor: The three colors referred to in this type are white, green, and yellow.
-At certain times of year it grows pink flowers.
+At certain times of the year, it grows pink flowers.
 It can grow between two to four feet tall.

-- Variegata: ‘Variegata’ can be recognized by its ivory colored leaves streaked with light green.
-It is quite bushy compared to some other varieties, and can grow up to 4 feet tall.
+- Variegata: ‘Variegata’ can be recognized by its ivory-colored leaves streaked with light green.
+It is quite bushy compared to some other varieties and can grow up to four feet tall.
 When grown in proper humidity it grows groups of white flowers.
 Like many varieties, its tips can turn pink or red if exposed to a lot of sun.

 - Sunset: The sunset variety is extremely popular.
 It has yellowish leaves that grow close together, with red tips.
 It grows well as a small indoor house plant and is very drought tolerant.

-- Monstruosa: Subdivided into monstruosa hobbit and monstruosa gollum, the ‘hobbit’ variety has curled yellowish-green leaves, and the ‘gollum’ varierty has elongated leaves resembling Gollum’s fingers from Lord of the Rings.
+- Monstruosa: Subdivided into Monstruosa hobbit and Monstruosa gollum, the ‘hobbit’ variety has curled yellowish-green leaves, and the ‘gollum’ variety has elongated leaves resembling Gollum’s fingers from Lord of the Rings.
 The ‘gollum’ variety can grow to two feet tall.

 - Red: Typically grown in California, this type has reddish-purple leaves.

 - Copper: Copper jade has green leaves that are edged in a bronze color.
-They can grow large, but are quite slow growing.
+They can grow large, but they're quite slow growing.

-- Blue Bird: This variety has the potentially to grow very wide.
+- Blue Bird: This variety has the potential to grow very wide.
 It is also sometimes referred to as silver jade.
-It has gray blue leaves with red tips.
+It has gray-blue leaves with red tips.

-- Ripple Leaf: Ripple leaf is a hybrid that grows well in full sun, but can also handle partial shade.
+- Ripple Leaf: Ripple leaf is a hybrid that grows well in full sun, but it can also handle partial shade.
 It can grow up to four feet tall.
-It gets its name from its “rippled” or wavy edged leaves.
+It gets its name from its “rippled” or wavy-edged leaves.